Features: Mine Kill State Park with Mine Kill Falls, and Lansing Manor

 4.85 Go up a bank and turn right.
 In about 150 ft pass by a ledge overlooking the Schoharie Creek and turn left.
 Enter an open area with scattered red cedar trees.
 There are nice views of the Schoharie Creek and the reservoir from the ledges through this section.

 5.05 Cross a ledge above a small stream entering the reservoir.
-Turn left downhill, and in 0.2 miles rock hop across small stream.
-This can be done fairly easily unless the water is high.
+Turn left downhill, and in 0.2 miles cross the stream on a beautiful I-beam bridge that was designed and built in 2017 by Tahawus Trials, LLC for the New York Power Authority.
 Follow the stream down to where it reaches the Schoharie Creek, and turn left up the bank.

 5.45 Enter an open area under the power line.
 Turn right on the power line access road for about 150 feet and then turn left toward the woodlands.
 Cross a hill covered with a pine forest.